carlisia/website/content/thoughts/The strategic case for building MCP servers.md

 **Best Practice**: Focus on doing one thing well rather than trying to be everything to everyone.
 Let AI systems orchestrate across multiple servers.

+## What's Next: From Strategy to Architecture

+This article covered the strategic foundations of MCP: what it is, why it matters, and how it works.
+But strategy alone doesn’t ship robust servers.
+The next article moves into the architectural decisions that define real implementations.

+You’ll face questions like: How do you optimize context without overwhelming AI?
+Design integrations that work across platforms?
+Structure multi-step workflows while preserving security and governance?
+These are the concrete challenges that decide whether your MCP server becomes a strategic asset or an abandoned project.

-## Where MCP server fits: your implementation journey
+## Your implementation journey

-Understanding the strategic case for MCP is just the beginning.
-Real value comes from systematic implementation that ships features, reduces operational complexity, and creates trust in AI-driven workflows.

 The next article in this series, **"To Implementation and Beyond: Your MCP Server Development Journey,"** provides the practical roadmap you need.
 It introduces five pillars of MCP development and maps them to three interconnected pathways designed to address specific friction points.

-You can start anywhere based on your most urgent pain points, but the principles compound, each solved problem creates momentum for the next.
+In that journey, you can start anywhere based on your most urgent pain points.
+But the principles compound: each solved problem creates momentum for the next.

 Stay tuned!

-> [!Note] > **Protocol Status:**
+> [!Note] > **Protocol Status**
 > MCP uses version 2025-06-18 as the current specification.
 While core architecture is stable, some features like Elicitation are newly introduced and may evolve in future versions.
 Verify technical details against the official specification at modelcontextprotocol.io.